Sen. Josh Hawley's bipartisan push to ban lawmakers from trading stocks gets Trump boost

 Hawley also noted that a lot of members campaigned on the issue in 2024 — and he's going to those who talked about it to urge them to sponsor his bill.
 Sen. Jeff Merkley, D-Ore., led the effort in the last Congress, and Hawley says he's talking to him and other senators from both parties about pressing for a vote on the floor.

-"I think we've gained more momentum in the last two weeks than had been achieved in the last two years."
-Jeffries predecessor, former Speaker Nancy Pelosi, initially opposed proposals to change rules around congressional trading.
+"I think we've gained more momentum in the last two weeks than had been achieved in the last two years," Magaziner says.
+Jeffries' predecessor, former Speaker Nancy Pelosi, initially opposed proposals to change rules around congressional trading.
 She eventually backed the reforms, but never put a bill on the House floor.
-Jeffries says he hasn't talked to other leaders about moving a bill but argues this is something he's "long supported."
+Jeffries says he hasn't talked to other leaders about moving a bill but argues that this is something he's "long supported."

-Magaziner told NPR "we clearly have a surge of momentum and now we need to capitalize on it."
+Magaziner told NPR that "we clearly have a surge of momentum, and now we need to capitalize on it."

 He says he and Democrats like New York Democratic Rep. Alexandria Ocasio-Cortez are working across the aisle with Republican Reps.
 Chip Roy of Texas and Brian Fitzpatrick of Pennsylvania to build support and finalize details that meld different bill versions into one that could advance with significant support.